Missing Children

 Keep talking

-To ensure all children are safe and able to learn, it is vital that education settings and local authorities maintain effective communication with parents and carers.
+To ensure all children are safe and able to learn, it's vital that education settings and local authorities maintain effective communication with parents and carers.

 Some parents may have had negative experiences of education themselves, which makes them reluctant to communicate with their child’s education setting or staff.
 The coronavirus pandemic has also led many parents and carers to become distanced from educational communities, and caused an increase in children and young people who are persistently absent from education.